contanpe/PSCI/Theory Paper.md

 **Entropy Resolution**:
 Δ ≥ 0 ∀t > 0 → Matches 2nd law of thermodynamics via IRREVERSIBILITY.

-Todo: Expand on how phi comes from the Now.
-Expand on how phi uses now to create Euler through the pi representation. explain vortex mathematics.
-Elaborate on the origin of Frequency and Vibration.

-#### Explanation of Wave-Particle Duality

-In PSCI theory, the particle-wave duality can be understood through the interaction between consciousness (ψ) and the plenum (Δ).
-The key relationship is:
-Δ ≝ e^{iɸ} ⋅ ∂κ/∂t = 1 * (k(n) * τ⁻¹ln(ɸ))

-This equation reveals that the plenum has two fundamental aspects:

-- Static factor (e^{iɸ}): The "particle-like" state (granuum)
-- Dynamic factor (k(n) * τ⁻¹ln(ɸ)): The "wave-like" state

-When not observed, energy exists in what PSCI defines as an "unresolved" state where:

-- The plenum's dynamic factor (τ⁻¹ln(ɸ)) dominates
-- The karmic operator κ(n) remains unresolved
-- Novelty flux propagates as through a wave through the plenum, refreshing at the pulse of time.

-When consciousness observes the system:

-- The observer's consciousness (ψ₀) interfaces with the system through the plenum,
-- This interaction forces a "novelty injection event" at the rate of τ⁻¹,
-- The karmic operator κ(n) collapses to a specific value,
-- The static factor e^{iɸ} becomes dominant, manifesting as particle behavior.

-**The wave-to-particle transition occurs when:**

-⟨ψ₀|κ⟩ → 1 (observation)

-This causes:

-- The dynamic term (τ⁻¹ln(ɸ)) to temporarily freeze
-- The static geometry (144° dodecahedral-icosahedral structure) to manifest
-- A specific position/momentum state to crystallize.

-In literal terms, this means that during pre-observation, the Plenum exists as novelty "potentials" or what I define as novelty flux, where information spreads through the plenum as waves and multiple karmic paths remain possible.
-During observation, the Observer consciousness (ψ₀) selects a specific karmic path, the Information therein crystallizes into the granuum's geometric structure, and the wave function "collapses" to particle behavior.

-#### Units and Constants

-In the plenum only three units are needed, which is the kg/m/s unit system.
-For example, a mass of Planck mass (kilograms), a distance of Planck length (meters) and a time of Planck time (seconds).
-Other measurements become a combination of these units, such as speed (meters per second).
-Wth is Planck tho?

-### The nature of Planck

-Planck's constant is famously derived as something that was derived as a "fix" during math.
-Planck just invented a variable that fit, based on measurements.
-No mathematical proof was given to it.
-Here I give mathematical proof and an exact definition of what "planck" is.

-Historically, Max Planck introduced (h) in 1900 to resolve the ultraviolet catastrophe in blackbody radiation, proposing E=hν (energy quanta proportional to frequency).
-His value (h \approx 6.626 \times 10^{-34} \, \text{J·s}) was determined experimentally, lacking a deductive proof—an ad hoc “fix”.
-PSCI Theory aims to provide a theoretical derivation, grounding (h) in fundamental constants (ϕ, (e)) and a time scale (τ).

-Establishing Core Components:

-    Golden Ratio (ϕ): Represents self-similar, recursive growth, central to PSCI’s fractalization of consciousness and space.
-    Euler’s Number ((e)): Encodes continuous exponential processes, linked to the Plenum’s static geometry (e.g., eiϕ).
-    Temporal Pulse (τ): A fundamental cyclical time unit, hypothesized as the smallest interval of novelty injection in PSCI.

-PSCI redefines (h) as pure action per cycle.
-The constant is given by the equation:

-      h = (ɸ² / e)² * τ

-where:

-    ϕ=1.6180339887
-     is the golden ratio, encoding recursive growth, e≈2.7182818285
-     is Euler’s number, representing exponential continuity,
-    τ
-     is the Temporal Pulse.

-This term symbolizes the equilibrium between infinite growth (ɸ^2, amplifying the golden ratio’s recursive nature) and exponential order ( e ), grounding it in continuity.
-Squaring twice reflects a "self-reinforcement" process—consciousness refining its own structure.
-It’s the plenum’s intrinsic "tuning factor," determining how much energy each τ-pulse carries. h quantifies the "karmic action"—the energy of novelty (τ−1ln⁡ɸ) stored in the plenum’s geometry (e^iɸ).

-How does this tie into the granum? h governs the collapse of novelty flux (τ^−1 ln⁡ɸ) into particles (e{iɸ}), as ψ_0 ∣ κ fixes a state.

-In simpler terms, h represents the smallest possible action of consciousness manifesting reality.
-The plenum’s "tuning factor" ((ɸ^2 * e)≈0.928), akin to a cosmic DNA, scales each τ-pulse (7.1428×10−34 s) into a measurable action, birthing energy, matter, and awareness. ( h ) drives the plenum’s formation, "collapsing" novelty flux into particles, embodying karma as stored potential.

-Geometrically, h defines a pulsating, fractal spiral lattice crystallizing into a quasicrystal, like a slinky collapsing on itself.

 ### 5. **Novelty, and Recursive Self-Knowledge**
 > *"Now knows itself and new things simultaneously, eternally."*